 - Prevent excess moisture build up- water spillage, puddles, damp litter, etc…

-- Clean up the dropping regularly- moisture in the dropping evaporates adding to the moisture in the air.
+- Clean up the droppings regularly- moisture in the droppings (droppings are up to 85% water!) evaporates adding to the moisture in the air.
 Fermented feed helps with this by reducing the amount of dropping produced by each bird.

-- Apply an all natural salve- in an earlier post about winterizing your coop (click here) I recommended un-petroleum jelly as a preventive for frostbite, I just recently learned though, that the oil based lubricants can actually trap moisture next to the skin, increasing the chance of frostbite.
+- Apply an all natural salve- I use to recommend an un-petroleum jelly as a preventive for frostbite, I just recently learned though, that the oil based lubricants can actually trap moisture next to the skin, increasing the chance of frostbite.
 I make my own slave using a recipe from www.fresheggsdaily.com.

-- Add cayenne pepper to your feed- cayenne pepper improves circulation throughout the body.
+- Add ground ginger to your feed- ginger stimulates circulation in the body.

 - Provide wide perches- this allows a chicken to cover its toes while roosting.

 A comb, wattle, or toe that has white on it is usually the first sign of frostbite.
 The white is from the tissue initially freezing.
 If it stays frozen it could cause gangrene.
+Frozen tissue will usually feel cold and sometimes hard or brittle to the touch.
 Warm up the area with a warm, damp cloth for 15 minutes or until it is unthawed.
 Do not rub!
 Apply a salve once it is unthawed and isolate the bird until the tissue returns to normal coloring.

-Seriously frostbitten appendages will turn black, shrivel up and fall off.
+Seriously frostbitten appendages will turn black, shrivel up, and fall off.
 What ever you do, don’t pull the black off!
 It is actually protecting the tissue underneath.
+To unthaw serious cases of frostbite, first move the chicken to a warmer area.
+Feet or toes that are frostbite can be soaked in lukewarm water (100 degrees F) for around 20 minutes.
+Combs or wattles can be slowly unthawed using a warm washcloth that is held gently on the appendage.
+Don’t use direct heat to warm the area, you want to unthaw frostbite gradually.
 Frostbite that isn’t cared for will get infected, causing gangrene.
-In that case, you would have to surgically remove the appendage to prevent the spreading of the infection.
+Signs of infection include redness, swelling, oozing, and foul smelling discharge.
+Antibiotics will be needed if the frostbite becomes infected.
+In very severe cases, you might have to surgically remove the appendage to prevent the spreading of the infection.
 Surgical removal is best left to a professional.